Transfer Site Fee Schedule • Transfer Site Location • Contracted Curbside Trash Collection

 - Grass clippings, leaves, and small twigs must be put in the compost pile.

 - Brush, tree branches (under 4” in diameter), and Christmas trees must be put in the burn pit.

 - Tin cans: Food cans only, must be clean

 - Cardboard: Corrugated non-waxed only, must be clean.,

-- Plastic: #1 - #7 containers, bottles, jars must be rinsed clean and their caps/lids removed.
+- Plastic: #1 and #2 ONLY.
+Containers must be rinsed clean and their caps/lids removed.
 No plastic toys, wading pools, bird feeders or plastic grocery/shopping bags.
 Plastic types #3, #4, #5, #6 and #7 are NOT recycle and go into the trash.

 Glass: Bottles and jars only.
 Must be clean, caps removed.These do not need to be separated by color.